Video Conferencing Features for Telepractice

 feature image

 And actually, it is a goldmine over here.
-There are a multitude of elements to consider when assessing which video streaming platform is right for you.
-What are the pieces you’ll need clincailly?
+There are many elements to consider when assessing which video streaming platform is right for you.
+What are the pieces you’ll need clinically?
 Which features will be simple for you and your clients to use?
-We have a team of seasoned practitioners who have been helping children and adults remotely for years, and who are always willing to share their advice.
-They are videoconferencing pros, and have some definite opinions about this topic.
-So I’m not only giving you my top features, but am including those of our other phenomenal clinicians.
+We have a team of seasoned practitioners who have been helping children and adults remotely for years and are always willing to share their advice.
+They are videoconferencing pros and have some definite opinions about this topic.
+So, I’m not only giving you my top features but am also including those of our other phenomenal clinicians.
 For free!
 Your lucky day.

-Before we dive into the videoconferencing features that I think are essential for effective speech therapy telepractice, a quick side note on my own practices -- I happen to use 4 or 5 different platforms, depending on my needs.
+Before we dive into the videoconferencing features that I think are essential for effective speech therapy telepractice, a quick side note on my own practices — I use four or five different platforms, depending on my needs.
 I know, right?
 Seems ridiculous, but it suits me well to have a few different tools at my disposal.
 Much like an array of paintbrushes for a master painter.
 It all depends on whom I’m contacting and for which purpose.
-After all, I am a consumer used to choices.
-If you’re curious about what I could possibly need 4 plus platforms for, comment below.
-I’d be happy to go on about this.
-For now, let's get started with the blessed list --Peddicord's Must Have Videoconferencing Features.
+After all, I am a consumer who is used to choices.

 8 Essential Video Conferencing Features For Telepractice